Page 2 / 2 of 1500 pokedex entries by bobosmith01.

 The powerful and nauseating scent that Hypoom produces is so strong that it can cause unconsciousness.
 Hypoom will eat the dreams of anyone who passes out around it.

-There is a quiet but distinct metallic noise wherever Hyplume is frolicking around, thanks to its metallic petals; those who listen for too long fall asleep.
-It is carefree and nonaggressive, preferring instead to poison competition in its sleep.
+There is a distinct, quiet, metallic noise wherever Hyplume is frolicking thanks to its metallic petals.
+Those who listen to it for too long fall asleep.
+It is carefree and nonaggressive, preferring instead to poison competition in their sleep.

 Hypruff are oddly entranced by objects that swing back and forth like a pendulum.
 When they wag their tail, people nearby also become entranced by whatever has caught Hypruff's attention.